IsahiRea/algorithm-visualizer/README.md

     - `selectionSort.js`
   - `dataStructures/`: Contains different data structures.
     - `stack.js`
+    - `queue.js`

 ### Running the Project Locally
 1. **Install Node.js**:
   Ensure that [Node.js](https://nodejs.org/) is installed on your machine.
 2. **Install Project Dependencies**:
   Open your terminal and navigate to the project directory.
-Then, install the necessary dependencies by running: npm install
+Then, install the necessary dependencies by running:
+  `npm install`
 3. **Start the Development Server**:
-  After the dependencies are installed, run the following command to start the Vite development server: npm run dev
+  After the dependencies are installed, run the following command to start the Vite development server:
+  `npm run dev`\
-  This will start a local server, and you can access the project in your browser at: http://localhost:3000
+  This will start a local server, and you can access the project in your browser.
 4. **Stop the Development Server**:
   To stop the Vite development server, go back to the terminal where the server is running and press Ctrl + C